-The plan allows employees to contribute up to $13,500 in 2020, while those over age 50 can add an additional $3,000.
+The plan allows employees to contribute up to $15,500 in 2023, while those age 50 and over can add an additional $3,500 (in 2023).
 These elective deferrals count toward the annual maximum on elective deferrals for this and other retirement programs.

 Employers must contribute to their employees’ SIMPLE IRA, and they have two options: